JavBou/MISTProject1/README.md

 Query 9 locates and lists the Head Coach for the Falcons team.

-This query can be used mainly to identify the leader for the Falcons team.
+This query can be used mainly to identify the leader of the Falcons team.
 This query can also be altered depending on what team you're looking to find the head coach for.
-Mostly this would be use for getting in contact with specific team leaders.
+Mostly this would be used for getting in contact with specific team leaders.

 ### Query 10